-State and Territory governments are responsible for day-to-day delivery of services.
-Government funded specialist homelessness services are jointly funded by the Australian Government and State and Territory governments, via NHHA funding (Homelessness component matched equally between the Australian Government and State and Territory governments).
+Government funded specialist homelessness services are jointly funded by the Australian Government and state and territory governments via the homelessness component of NASHH funding from 1 July 2024, and previously via the homelessness component of NHHA funding.
+The homelessness component is matched equally between the Australian Government and state and territory governments.